ebaauw/homebridge-zp/README.md

 [![npm](https://img.shields.io/npm/dt/homebridge-zp.svg)](https://www.npmjs.com/package/homebridge-zp) [![npm](https://img.shields.io/npm/v/homebridge-zp.svg)](https://www.npmjs.com/package/homebridge-zp)

 ## Homebridge plugin for Sonos ZonePlayer
-(C) 2016, Erik Baauw
+(C) 2016-2017, Erik Baauw

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes [Sonos](http://www.sonos.com) ZonePlayers to Apple's [HomeKit](http://www.apple.com/ios/home/).
 It provides the following features:
-- Automatic discovery of Sonos ZonePlayers, taking into account stereo pairs and home cinema setup.
+- Automatic discovery of Sonos zones, taking into account stereo pairs and home cinema setup.
-- ZonePlayer On/Off control from HomeKit, with automatic grouping.
+- Control from HomeKit of play/pause, volume, and mute per Sonos group.
+- Optional control from HomeKit of grouping Sonos zones into Sonos groups.
-- ZonePlayer volume and mute control from HomeKit.
+- Optional control from HomeKit of volume and mute per Sonos zone (in addition to control per Sonos group).
-- Monitoring ZonePlayer on/off state, volume, mute, and current track from HomeKit.
+- Real-time monitoring from Homekit of play/pause state, volume, mute, current track, and coordinator zone per Sonos group; and, optionally, of volume and mute per Sonos zone.
 Like the Sonos app, homebridge-zp subscribes to ZonePlayer events to receive notifications.

 ## Zones
-The homebridge-zp plugin creates a `Switch` accessory per zone (room), named after the zone, e.g. "Living Room Sonos" for the "Living Room" zone.
-In addition to the standard `On` characteristic, additional characterisics for `Volume`, `Mute`, and `Track` are provided.
-Note that `Track` is a custom characteristic, which might not be supported by all HomeKit apps.
-Also note that the iOS 10 [Home](http://www.apple.com/ios/home/) app does not support `Volume` and `Mute`, even thought these are standard HomeKit characteristics.
+The homebridge-zp plugin creates an accessory per zone (room), named after the zone, e.g. "Living Room Sonos" for the "Living Room" zone.
+By default, this accessory provides a `Switch` service with the same name, corresponding to the *group* to which the zone belongs.
+In addition to the standard `On` characteristic for play/pause control, additional characteristics `Volume`, `Mute`, `Track`, and `Zone Group` are provided. `Track` and `Zone Group` are custom characteristics, and might not be supported by all HomeKit apps.

+Note that the neither the iOS 10 [Home](http://www.apple.com/ios/home/) app nor Siri supports `Volume` nor `Mute`, even thought these are standard HomeKit characteristics.
+Because of this, the type of service, as well as the type of characteristic used for volume can be changed from config.json, see **Configuration** below and issue #10.

-## Automatic Grouping
+## Groups
-With just one zone, the `On` characteristic works as Play/Pause button.
-With multiple zones, the `On` characteristic also provides automatic grouping.
-When `On` is set to `true`, homebridge-zp checks whether another zone is already playing.
-If so, the zone joins the group of the other zone, otherwise the zone starts playing.
-When `On` is set to `false`, homebridge-zp checks whether the zone is member of a group.
-If so, the zone leaves the group, otherwise the zone stops playing.
+When multiple Sonos zones (e.g. `Living Room` and `Kitchen`) are grouped into one Sonos group, the Sonos app shows them as a single room (e.g. `Living Room + 1`), with shared control for play/pause, volume, mute, and input.
+When this group is broken, the Sonos app shows two separate rooms, with separate control per room for play/pause, volume, mute and input.
+If we would mimic this behaviour in homebridge-zp, dynamically creating and deleting accessories for groups, HomeKit would lose the assignment to HomeKit rooms, scenes and triggers, every time an accessory is deleted.
+Consequently, you would have to reconfigure HomeKit each time you group or ungroup Sonos zones.

+To overcome this, homebridge-zp creates an accessory and service per zone, which actually controls the *group* the zone is in.
+When separated, the "Living Room Sonos" service controls the Living Room group, consisting of only the Living Room zone; and the "Kitchen Sonos" service controls the Kitchen group, consisting of only the Kitchen zone.
+When grouped, both the "Living Room Sonos" and the "Kicthen Sonos" services control the "Living Room + 1" group, containing both zones.
+The `Zone Group` characteristic shows which group the zone belongs to, or rather: the zone controlling the group, in this example: "Living Room Sonos".

+To control the actual Sonos *zones* rather than the Sonos *groups*, set `"zonegroups": true` in config.json.
+In that case, homebridge-zp creates a second service per zone, e.g. "Living Room Sonos Zone", with `On`, `Volume` and `Mute` characteristics.
+"Living Room Sonos Zone" `Volume` and `Mute` control the zone volume and mute where "Living Room Sonos" `Volume` and `Mute` control the group volume and mute.
+The zone `On` characteristic is used to join or leave a group with other zones.
+The first zone, for which `On` is set, becomes the group coordinator; additional zones become members.
+When `On` is cleared, the zone leaves the group.
 Note that when the coordinator leaves the group, the music to the other zones is briefly interrupted, as the new coordinator assumes its role.

 ## Installation
 The homebridge-zp plugin obviously needs homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server: